Canadian Aviatrix #8 – Gladys Graves (1895-1982)

 However, her flying plans took a backseat to her personal life.
 On 5 September 1928, Gladys married George A Walker, lawyer for the Canadian Pacific Railway in Calgary.
 They honeymooned in Jasper, Victoria and Vancouver and had three airplanes circle their car as they drove off.
 Gladys was back to flying by July 1929 – soloing in August and waiting for the next time the government examiner visited the city.

-On 27 September 1929, Gladys passed her flying test and received PPL #372, making her the seventh female pilot in Canada.
+On 27 September 1929, Gladys passed her flying test and received PPL #372, making her the eighth female pilot in Canada.
 She was 34 years old.

 Photo: Edmonton Journal (March 31, 1928)